 Flag Retreat & Dinner: All scouts should report to the parade grounds in field uniforms at 6:20 PM for flag retreat.
 All Scouts will be released from the parade grounds to the dining hall.
-All scouts should walk (rather than run) to the Arroyo Colorado side entrance of the Dining Hall, lining up outside the screen door.
+All scouts should walk (rather than run) to the West Entrances of the Dining Hall, wash their hands and proceed to their assigned tables.

-Leaders' Orientation Meeting: At least one adult from each troop MUST attend the leader's introduction meeting immediately after dinner on Sunday.
+Onsite Leaders' Orientation Meeting: At least one adult from each troop MUST attend the leaders' introduction meeting immediately after dinner on Sunday (or Monday during Sabbath Week).
 The SPL is also encouraged to attend the meeting.
-It will be held after dinner in the OA Lodge.
+The meeting will be held after dinner in the OA Lodge.
 If there are any scheduling or location changes, they will be announced during dinner or after the flag ceremony.
 At this meeting, leaders will need to turn in a headcount for the Thursday night Scoutmaster Dinner.